 Change your bathroom fittings

-Water is another feature of modern living which can add to your household bills.
+Water is another feature of modern living that can add to your household bills.
 If you are building a new bathroom, there are a range of reduced-capacity baths and water-efficient products which you can install – look for the Waterwise Recommended Checkmark.
 Alternatively, if you are only able to update your existing bathroom, there are a few things you can still do.
 Fit water-efficient showerheads and aerators to your taps to reduce the water flow and consequently your water usage and water bills.

 Use more efficient light bulbs